fredfort/angular_bootstrap/README.md

 * Use John Papa Styles
 * Migration to GULP
-* Automate the e2e testing
 * Improve Unit testing
-* Many other improvements to come
+* Other improvements to come

 ## Requirements